n8kolenberg/cool_project/README.txt

 This project is really cool.
-It will teach me how to use GIT.
+It will teach me all the things I need to know in order to use GIT.